MartinsBumanis/http-https-with-node/readme.md

 Learning from PluralSight with added comments.

-To make the cert can use:
+When using a windows machine you have to make a self signed certificate for it to work.
+You can use openssl on windows with this command:

+    openssl req -newkey rsa:4096 -nodes -keyout key.pem -x509 -days 365 -out certificate.pem

+Or a linux opennssl command:

-openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -nodes -subj "/" to generate key.
+    openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -nodes -subj "/"